-- a) Tested and specifically listed for the purpose by a recognised testing and listing organisation in Australia. - b) Certified by a JAS-ANZ accredited product certification body. - c) Type approved by a ship classification society recognised by the Australian Maritime Safety Authority (AMSA). - d) Certified by an AMSA-recognised Notified Body in accordance with the EU Marine Equipment Directive, Module B (MED-B).
+- a) Tested and specifically listed for the purpose by a recognised testing and listing organisation in Australia. - b) Certified by a JAS-ANZ accredited product certification body. - c) Type approved by a recognised organisation. - d) Certified by an AMSA-recognised Notified Body in accordance with the EU Marine Equipment Directive, Module B (MED-B).